WaleedDev-39/demo-repo/readme.txt

-I have created a demo repository to practice the git commands.
+I have created a demo repository to practice the git commands!

+Created new branch!